Nomeos/Looper/README.md

 We use an ORM to fetch data from the database.
 The ORM we use implements the [singleton pattern](https://refactoring.guru/design-patterns/singleton).
 By implementing it, we are able to drastically reduce the number of database connections since we always return the same connection while handling a http request.

 ##### Seeders
-While developping this project, we have used fake data so we could implement unit tests.
-Again, just like most of web frameworks, we used seeders to populate our databse.
+During the development of this project, we used dummy data in order to be able to set up unit tests.
+Again, as with most web frameworks, we used seeders to feed our database.

 All the seeders we used implement an interface that requirements all classes to have a method that populates the database.
 If you are not familiar with this concept, you may want to read [laravel's documentation](https://laravel.com/docs/8.x/seeding)